Before You Begin #

 Note: This is only when using the Charge button and does not affect Recurring Billing.

 Use Tokenization: should be checked in gateways that support it if you wish to use stored tokens.
-If checkbox is unchecked, credit card numbers will be used for transactions.
+If the checkbox is unchecked, credit card numbers will be used for transactions.

 Accounting Seed Integration: enables the integration with the Accounting Seed accounting software for Salesforce when checked.